 5. Objections to approval from the Luther community.

 6. Support for approval from the Luther community.

-7. Contribution to quality of student life and campus life.
+7. Contribution to quality of student engagement and campus life.

 8. Compliance with the college Mission Statement.

 D. Powers: The review board shall have the power to:

 2. Accept the charter with conditions or restrictions.

 E. Grievance and appeal: Any organization wishing to appeal a board decision must submit a written petition to the Co-curricular Committee chairperson within five (5) days after being notified of the denial of their charter.
 The written petition may include a request for a hearing with the review board.

 8.1.8 Organizations are subject to Article 6.12.4 as are individuals should an event they sponsor result in organization members or guests violating 6.12.4.